galazg/work/README.txt

 ----LAUNCH GETH NODE-----------------------------------------------------
-The contract is deployed in datadir ~/fulldemoblockchain To launch the geth node, run the following script:
+The database where the contract is deployed is (datadir): ~/fulldemoblockchain To launch the geth node, run the following script:
 $ python ~/work/server/rungeth.py
 Make sure the appropriate parameters are defined in:
 ~/work/geth_dependencies/geth_parameters.json
+NOTE: NEW SCRIPTS ARE REQUIRED TO LAUNCH THE REST OF THE NODES REMOTELY!

 ----TROUBLESHOOTING------------------------------------------------------------